Report a Safety Concern

-1. Fume hoods operating at minimum average face velocities less than 100 feet per minute shall achieve a spillage rate less than 0.1 ppm at 4.0 liters per minute gas release for an “as used” condition in accordance with the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) standard 110 – Method of Testing Laboratory Fume Hoods.
-The minimum allowable average face velocity for fume hoods achieving the ASHRAE 110 containment criteria shall be 40 feet per minute at full open sash.
+1. Fume hoods operating at minimum average face velocities less than 100 feet per minute shall achieve a spillage rate less than 0.1 ppm at 4.0 liters per minute gas release for an “as used” condition by the American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) standard 110 – Method of Testing Laboratory Fume Hoods.
+The minimum allowable average face velocity for fume hoods achieving the ASHRAE 110 containment criteria shall be 40 feet per minute at the full open sash.

 2. Fume hoods operating at minimum average face velocities less than 100 feet per minute shall have a continuous flow meter with an alarm.

 NOTE: For further information regarding fume hood operation, see ANSI/AIHA standard Z9.5 – Laboratory Ventilation.

 Operable fume hoods shall be tested annually for minimum average face velocity.

 History: Cr.
 Register, February, 1999, No. 518, eff.
 3-1-99; am.
 (2) (a), (4) (c), (5) (a) and (c) 2., r.
 (2) (b) and Figure 32.24, renum.
 (2) (c) and (d) to be (2) (b) and (c) and am. (c), cr.
 (5) (d) and (6), Register, June, 2000, No. 534, eff.
 7-1-00; CR 01-139: am.
 (5) (c) 1.

 Register June 2002 No. 558, eff.
 7-1-02.